twiddlingbits/twr-wasm/docs/api/api-library.md

    `libSourcePath` is used to uniquely identify the library class, as well as to dynamically import the library when `isCommonCode` is used.

 ## interfaceName
+In a twrLibrary,

+ - An "interface" refers to the set of functions that the library exposes to C.
+ - The name of the interface is anonymous, unless `interfaceName` is set.
+ - An undefined interfaceName (anonymous interface) means that only one instance of that class is allowed (for example `twrLibMath`)
-Set `interfaceName` to a unique name when multiple instances that support the same interface are allowed (for example the Consoles).
+ - Set `interfaceName` to a unique name when multiple instances that support the same interface are allowed (for example the twr-wasm Consoles).

-- the C APIs must use `twrLibrary.id` as their first argument.
+ - Multiple classes may have the same interfaceName (a class is identified by its libSourcePath).
+For example `twrConDiv` and `twrConDebug` have the same interface.

+When multiple instances of classes with the same interface are enabled (by setting `interfaceName`), the first argument in every C function call is expected to be the twrLibrary `id` (a member variable of the twrLibrary derived class).
+The twrLibrary will use this `id` to route the function call to the correct instance of the library.
+The `id` is not passed to the twrLibrary function (even though it is required to be the first C arg).

-- The instance should be created in the JavaScript main thread, and passed to the module in the `con` object.
+The twrLibrary instance should be created in the JavaScript main thread, and passed to the module in the `io` option.
+The C code can discover the `id`, by using the [`twr_get_console`.](api-c-con.md#twr_get_console)

 ~~~js title='example'
 interfaceName = "twrConsole";